Using compassion to heal early attachment wounds and develop healthier relationshipsOne-day Online Meditation Retreat

 Registration has closed.

 Please note: This program is offered for educational purposes only and is not group-therapy, counselling or any kind of other psychotherapy, nor is it a substitute for the aforementioned.
-Cedric Reeves the instructor is a meditation teacher, not a psychotherapist, counsellor, or otherwise therapist.
+The instructor Cedric Reeves is a meditation teacher, not a psychotherapist, counsellor, or otherwise therapist.